Azure/BatchExplorer/Readme.md

 * EditorConfig for VS Code
 * TSLint

+Please also take a look at the [coding guidelines](coding-guidelines.md) for this repo for best practices.

 ## How to run the tests

 | Description                              | Single run             | Watch                        |